 Other permanent buildings include MacMillan Hall, Lowery Library. the Vocational/TechnicalBuilding, the Agriculture/Facility Services Building, Child Care Center, Physical Education/Athletic complex, Science Complex, and the Center for the Visual and Performing Arts.

-The North County Center and Lake Center provide administrative services and classrooms for these outlying areas.
+The Coast Center, North County Center and Lake Center provide administrative services and classrooms for these outlying areas.
 Additional services offered in these locations include counseling, financial aid and EOPS.
 Library and audio-visual services for these Centers are offered through the main campus.
 Library services in Lakeport are also offered through an arrangement with the Lake County Library.

 Additional instructional facilities are utilized for special programs in the outlying areas and local high school facilities are used during the evenings, including programs at Anderson Valley, Laytonville, Potter Valley, Upper Lake, Clearlake, Kelseyville and Round Valley.
 There are two special facilities utilized by Mendocino College: